naggie/algalon/README.md

 class, and some CSS classes.
 There is currently no packaging system for this, but this is planned.

+Natural dependencies will result in some failures cascading, which will reduce the health further.
+Therefore, something severe will naturally have more weight to it.

 Currently available entities:

 1. `Saas`: Software as a service: will test a HTTP based service for a 200